 6.7.
 Electric Metering.
 At all times after the Operation Date, the Electricity delivered from the Facility shall be metered at the EDP on an individual unit on-line (continuous) real-time basis.
 Operator shall be responsible for the maintenance, testing, and calibration of the Electric Metering Equipment at the Facility and the maintenance and testing of all electrical facilities and equipment, including any transmission equipment and related facilities, necessary to deliver Electricity at the EDP to the relevant electrical system.
 Owner and Power Purchaser shall have the right to receive data in electronic form in real time on a continuous basis from each EDP.

 6.8.
 Steam Metering.
-[Any metering here?]
+Steam metering shall be done in accordance with the Steam Agreement.

 6.9.
 Industry Standards.
 All Electric Metering Equipment, whether owned by Owner or by a third party, shall be operated, maintained, and tested by Operator in accordance with Good Engineering and Operating Practices.
 All Electric Metering Equipment shall be capable of delivering on-line readings to Operator’s control and management information systems and separately capable of remote dial-up access by Owner or Power Purchaser.

 6.11.
 Access.
 Owner and Power Purchaser shall receive reasonable advance Notice with respect to, and shall have the right to be present at the time of, any installing, cleaning, changing, repairing, inspecting, testing, calibrating, or adjusting of Electric Metering Equipment.
-The records from such Electric Metering Equipment shall be the property of the Owner and the Operator shall make available to the Owner and the Power Purchaser all data, records, and charts relating to the Electric Metering Equipment, together with calculations therefrom, for inspection and verification.i
+The records from such Electric Metering Equipment shall be the property of the Owner and the Operator shall make available to the Owner and the Power Purchaser all data, records, and charts relating to the Electric Metering Equipment, together with calculations therefrom, for inspection and verification.
+Owner shall be entitled to permanently station the Comptroller at the Facility to monitor all aspects of the reporting and accounting related to the Facility.
+Operator agrees to provide such Comptroller a reasonable permanent office at the Facility.

 6.12.
 Calibration.
 Operator, in the performance of the Services, shall inspect and calibrate, or cause to be inspected and calibrated, all Electric Metering Equipment periodically, but not less frequently than annually.